-Does your child have perception difficulties, memory problems, or a very slow processing speed?
-Do you really want to speed your child’s learning up?
+Does your child have working memory problems or a very slow processing speed?

-There are many ways homeschooling can help you enhance your child’s educational outcomes based upon two criteria:
+There are many ways you can enhance your child’s educational outcomes at home based upon two criteria:

-1) Your child can be given time to process information, to think at his or her own processing speed, and homeschooling can eliminate interference with the input-to-memory process that often takes a child with cognitive issues longer to achieve.
+1) At home, your child can be given adequate time to process information, to think at his or her own processing speed.
+Homeschooling can eliminate interference with the input-to-memory process that often takes a child with learning disabilities longer to achieve.

-2) You can implement Brain-Based Learning, Remediation, and Cognitive Enhancement programs that are designed to help children with Learning Disabilities overcome some of their difficulties with maintaining attention, short-term memory, processing speed, planning, sequencing, and self-monitoring.
+2) You can implement Brain-Based Learning, Remediation, and Cognitive Enhancement programs that are designed to help kids with learning disabilities overcome some of their difficulties with maintaining attention, short-term memory, processing speed, planning, sequencing, and self-monitoring.

 Diagnoses that often accompany cognitive function difficulties are ADHD, ADD, Dyslexia, and Executive Dysfunction (or executive functioning disorder).
 While these disabilities are more pervasive on a child’s ability to function, there are brain training programs that help a child improve functioning in attention, memory, speed, organization skills, planning, sequencing, etc.